Join us for a unique commemorative event honoring the Schleitheim Confession on July 3 and 4, 2027

 The monument is intended to be funded largely by sponsors.

-DONATIONS IS ACCEPTED
+DONATIONS ARE ACCEPTED

 Digital illustration / representative image